9beach/pubgen/README.md

 # Pubgen

 Pubgen is a simple command-line based epub generator.
-With the simple YAML file, Pubgen generate the epub for you.
+With a plain YAML, Pubgen generate the epub for you.

 ## Installation